vgarciag/hassio-addons/gandi_dns/DOCS.md

   keyfile: privkey.pem
   renewal_period: 5184000
   dns_delay: 60
-key: J4ikisg_Gi32gL4eo426plqWg1hj32X6df
-secret: 2Td3YTgFjYTgFjdWh6d2on
+pat: H0l4C4r4C0l4
-domain: my-godaddy-domain.com
+domain: my-gandi-domain.com
 hostname: my-hostname
 ttl: 600
 scan_interval: 300
 ```

-In this example, the add-on will register the fully qualified domain name `my-hostname.my-godaddy-domain.com` with the public IP address you are currently using and obtain a Let's Encrypt SSL certificate for that domain name.
+In this example, the add-on will register the fully qualified domain name `my-hostname.my-gandi-domain.com` with the public IP address you are currently using and obtain a Let's Encrypt SSL certificate for that domain name.

 Additionally, you'll need to configure the Home Assistant Core to pick up the SSL certificates.
 This is done by setting the following configuration for the [HTTP Integration][http-integration] configuration in your `configuration.yaml`: